CryptoApex23/CryptoApex23/README.md

 - **What I do**:
   - Build and maintain Python crypto-related repositories
-  - Develop web applications using ReactJS
+  - Develop web applications using Flutter / ReactJS
   - Work on decentralized applications and smart contracts
   - Contribute to the Web3 ecosystem